discue/mongodb-resource-client/README_ONE_TO_FEW_RESOURCE_STORAGE.md

 ## get

-Get a resource by ids
+Returns a resource by ids.

 ### Parameters